StreetSupport/mhp/site/content/action-groups/strategy-scrutiny.md

     city-wide, co-produced homelessness strategy.**

-    You can read Manchester's Homelessness Strategy (2018 - 2023) [here](https://www.manchester.gov.uk/downloads/download/5665/homelessness_strategy).
-The group has recently worked with the Council on a review of homelessness in Manchester, and is beginning work on the next strategy (2024 – 2027)
+    You can read the new Manchester's Homelessness and Rough Sleeping Strategy [here](https://www.manchester.gov.uk/info/200117/homeless_people/7160/homelessness_strategy).

     Originally established to feed into and scrutinise the Council’s strategy on homelessness, the group decided to take a different approach and create a brand-new strategy which would be co-produced from start to finish - becoming **a strategy for the city as a whole, and all the services connected to ending and preventing homelessness.**